matt-allan/laravel-code-style/README.md

 ### Rules

 By default only the `@Laravel` preset is enabled.
-This preset enforces the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) as well as nearly 100 other rules such as ordering use statements by length and requiring trailing commas in multiline arrays.
+This preset enforces the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) as well as nearly 100 other rules such as ordering use statements alphabetically and requiring trailing commas in multiline arrays.

 A `@Laravel:risky` preset is also available.
 The `@Laravel:risky` preset enables rules that may change code behavior.
 To enable risky rules you need to add the preset and set `isRiskyEnabled` to true.